passworks/passworks-api/README.md

 Authentication
 --------------

-As stated previously Passworks uses [Basic Auth](http://en.wikipedia.org/wiki/Basic_access_authentication) for authentication, this is secure since all requests in made to `https://api.passworks.io` use SSL.
+As stated previously, Passworks uses [Basic Auth](http://en.wikipedia.org/wiki/Basic_access_authentication) for authentication, this is secure since all requests made to `https://api.passworks.io` use SSL.

 Identify for your account id and api key